 Form ODI is required to be submitted individually by all the investing entities in case where the investment is being made jointly by more than one Indian Party or Resident Individuals.

-With ODI, RBI has given opportunity to expand business activities in other countries as well subject to the prescribed guidelines.
+With ODI, RBI has given the opportunity to expand business activities in other countries as well as subject to the prescribed guidelines.
 Indian Party is permitted to invest in other countries through Joint Venture / Wholly Owned Subsidiary.
-Nowadays it is a foremost step to enter into a foreign market.
+Nowadays, it is the foremost step to enter into a foreign market.
 With overseas investment, Indian entrepreneurs can expand their business globally.
-It involves transfer of technology, research & development, promotion of brand image and utilization of resources.
+It involves the transfer of technology, research & development, promotion of brand image, and utilization of resources.

 Soniya is dedicated professional having flair for reading & writing to keep herself updated with the latest economical developments.
 In a short span of 4 years as a professional she has worked on projects related to IPR & Corporate laws which have given her diversity in work and a chance to blend her subject knowledge with its real time implementation, thus enhancing her skills.